aundhe1m/backy/docs/development/backy-agent.md

 ## Implementation Details

+### Background Drive Monitoring Service

+The Backy Agent uses a background service to efficiently maintain drive information:

+1. **Drive Information Caching**
+   - The `BackgroundDriveMonitoringService` runs as a hosted service that maintains a cache of drive information
+   - It executes the `lsblk` command periodically and stores the results in memory
+   - The service automatically refreshes drive information under these conditions:
+     - Every 1 minute
+     - At application startup
+     - After pool creation, mounting, unmounting, or removal operations
+     - Upon manual refresh requests via the API

+2. **Benefits**:
+   - Reduced system load by avoiding repeated execution of the `lsblk` command
+   - Faster response times for API calls that need drive information
+   - More consistent drive information across different API endpoints
+   - Reduced risk of throttling by the operating system due to too many process spawns

+3. **Manual Refresh**:
+   - Drive information can be refreshed on demand via the `/api/v1/drives/refresh` endpoint
+   - Useful after external changes to the system or when the most up-to-date information is critical

+4. **Implementation**:
+   - Uses semaphores to prevent concurrent refreshes
+   - Provides graceful handling of refresh requests with proper timeout handling
+   - Maintains timestamps for cache age tracking
+   - Properly filters excluded drives according to configuration

 ### File-Based Monitoring

 The Backy Agent uses direct file access from `/proc` and `/sys` directories to gather system information, rather than executing commands and parsing their outputs.
 This approach provides: